-Theme Class number of times Description Definition of Critical 2 Definition and history of Critical Infrastructure will be discussed.
-Infrastructure 3 What is resiliency?
-2 Definition of resiliency and possible future of society with high resiliency will be explained.
-Business Continuity 2 Concept of BCP, Risk and Crisis, BCP and countermeasures for BCP will be Planning 3 explained.
-Business continuity Countermeasures for business continuity of Water supply system, of Critical 7 communication network, energy, transportation, finance, logistics, and public Infrastructures administration will be explained.
+Theme Class number of times Description Definition of Critical 2 Definition and history of Critical Infrastructure will be discussed Infrastructure 3 Definition and history of Critical Infrastructure will be discussed.
+W/h = 4 is me = 11 is m === 9 2 Definition of resiliency and possible future of society with high resiliency will What is resiliency?
+2 be explained.
+Business Continuity 3 Concept of BCP, Risk and Crisis, BCP and countermeasures for BCP will be Planning explained.
+Business continuity Countermeasures for business continuity of Water supply system, of Critical 6 communication network, energy, transportation, finance, logistics, and public Infrastructures administration will be explained.
+Achievement test 1